nixworks/public/news/2012/06/15/README.md

 ##### Mich.
 ### [Canada and the U.S. state of Michigan announce a deal to construct a bridge between the U.S. city of Detroit and the Canadian city of Windsor, Ontario. ](/news/2012/06/15/canada-and-the-u-s-state-of-michigan-announce-a-deal-to-construct-a-bridge-between-the-u-s-city-of-detroit-and-the-canadian-city-of-windso.md)
-_Context: Mich., Windsor, Ontario, a bridge between, Detroit_
+_Context: Mich., Detroit, a bridge between, Windsor, Ontario_

 ##### Japan
 ### [Police in Japan arrest Katsuya Takahashi of the Aum Shinrikyo cult, the last fugitive wanted over the March 1995 sarin gas attack on the Tokyo subway that killed 13 people. ](/news/2012/06/15/police-in-japan-arrest-katsuya-takahashi-of-the-aum-shinrikyo-cult-the-last-fugitive-wanted-over-the-march-1995-sarin-gas-attack-on-the-tok.md)